derricn2/Horiseon-Marketing-Webpage-Refactor/README.md

-# Challenge-One
+# Horiseon-Marketing-Webpage-Refactor
 Bootcamp Challenge 01 - Basic HTML, CSS, & Git application

 ## The Challenge
-Refactor an existing marketing webpage with a focus on accessibility and optimization for search engines.
+Refactor an existing marketing webpage with a focus on accessibility and optimization by applying fundamental practices of HTML and CSS.

 Acceptance criteria for the webpage:
 - Webpage meets accessibility standards